 There's been a lot of talk recently about the huge advancements being made in artificial intelligence (AI).
-Such gadgets were everywhere at the recent CES tech show in Las Vegas, while AI-assisted devices, from smart home assistants to business chat bots, have now become an everyday part of our lives.
+Such gadgets were unveiled at the 2020 Virtual AI Summit, while AI-assisted devices, from smart home assistants to business chat bots, have now become an everyday part of our lives.

 Inevitably, the key question many people will have about these new technologies is what it will mean for their working life.
 A lot of commentators have suggested that in the coming years, AI is set to invade the workplace, so naturally, people will be worried about what it means for their jobs.

 This TED talk from the economist David Autor looks at how automation is currently impacting the economy and what this means for the future, and whether or not this will take our jobs.